apache/buildstream/doc/source/format_intro.rst

 Indicates that content should be loaded from files.

 The include directive expects a list of strings.
 Those are file names relative to project directory.
-Or they can be prefixed with a junction name and a colon (':').
+Or they can be prefixed with a :mod:`junction <elements.junction>` name and a colon (':').
 In that case, the remain of the string is a file name relative to the project of the junction.

-The include directive can be used in ``project.conf`` or in a ``.bst`` file.
+The include directive can be used in :ref:`project.conf <projectconf>` or in a :ref:`.bst <format_basics>` file.
 It can also be used in a file included by another include directive.

 Included files are composed into the including file.
-The files should take care of composition using list directives.
+The files should take care of composition using :ref:`list directives

-Some ``project.conf`` configuration is not overridable by includes:
-``name``, ``format-version`` and ``element-path``.
+<format_directives_list_prepend>`.

-Junction elements never use values from included files from ``project.conf``.
-Variables, element overrides and source overrides required by junctions should all be directly in the ``project.conf``.
+Junction elements never use values from included files from :ref:`project.conf <projectconf>`.
+Variables, :ref:`element overrides
+<project_element_overrides>` and :ref:`source overrides
+<project_source_overrides>` required by junctions should all be
+directly in the ref:`project.conf <projectconf>`.

-Junction elements cannot use the include directive.
+Junction elements cannot use the include directives.

 **Example:**